Education in Yemen: EFA-Fast Track Initiative (FTI)

 After the G8 Summit in June 2002, Yemen was invited to participate in the Education For All: Fast Track Initiative (EFA: FTI).
 The FTI was launched in April 2002 as a global partnership between donor and developing countries to accelerate the Millennium Development Goals for education in 2015.
 Yemen faces rapid increase of population and needed additional funds to expand their educational strategy.

 The government drafted FTI proposal based on the Basic Education Development Strategy (BEDS) and Poverty Reduction Strategy Proposal with the cooperation of the World Bank.
 This proposal was reviewed in October 2002 in Brussels, and approved in donor meeting held in Paris in 2003.
 One year later, ten million US dollars were given to the Government as a Catalytic fund.

 FTI supported basic education mainly in the governorates of Al-Baidha, Dhamar, Hodeidah and Hajjah and part of this grant was allocated to the governorates of Al-Jouf, Shabowah and Lahej.The task forces were established to strength and facilitate the implementation between the government and donors.

-The Ministry of Education has promoted reform policies by following the FTI framework, and has been careful for monitoring, the quality, and efficiency of service delivery.Ministry of Education also engaged in the administrative reform, and reinforced relations with the local government.
-Senior technical officials of the Ministry of Education and the local government’s officials held several workshops about the allocation of FTI fund.
-A deputy ministers’ committee has been established in the central ministry and local education department for building a capacity in the area of educational administration and for policy making among the administrative staff.The involvement of the local government’s officials contributed to reflect their voices in making policy and brought them a serious incentive for the implementation of the plan.
+The Ministry of Education has promoted reform policies by following the FTI framework, and has been careful for monitoring the quality and efficiency of service delivery.
+The Ministry of Education also engaged in the administrative reform, and reinforced relations with the local government.
+Senior technical officials of the Ministry of Education and the local government's officials held several workshops about the allocation of FTI fund.
+A deputy ministers' committee has been established in the central ministry and local education department for building a capacity in the area of educational administration and for policy making among the administrative staff.
+The involvement of the local government's officials contributed to reflect their voices in making policy and brought them a serious incentive for the implementation of the plan.